 There is an organized and well-funded media push by the nuclear industry to promote nuclear power.

-We see the results here.
-Pro-Yankee and pro-nuke letters just keep on coming, pushing a lot of bad “facts.”
-Here is a sample.
+Locally, pro-nuke letters keep on coming, pushing a lot of bad “facts.”
+Here are samples.

 01.05.15 NIRS wrote up the pro-nukers reactions to VY shutting down on its GreenWorld blog, “Nuclear Industry Goes Hysterically Ballistic over VY Shut Down” and the tsunami of pro-nuke comments that post garnered, “VY – the Other Side Speaks.”